Styxosaurus

-Styxosaurus is a genus of plesiosaur of the family Elasmosauridae.
-Styxosaurus lived during the Campanian age of the Cretaceous period.
-Two species are known: S. snowii and S. browni.
+Styxosaurus is a genus of elasmosaurid plesiosaur that lived during the Late Cretaceous period.
+Three species are known: S. snowii, S. browni, and S. rezaci.
+Fossils are known from North America and are mainly found in the Niobrara and Pierre Shale formations.
+Older fossils are known from the Graneros Shale.

 Discovery

-The holotype specimen of Styxosaurus snowii was described by S.W.
-Williston from a complete skull and 20 vertebrae.
+The holotype specimen of Styxosaurus snowii a complete skull and 20 vertebrae and was first described by S.W.
+Williston Styxosaurus is named for the mythological River Styx (Στυξ), which separated the Greek underworld from the world of the living.
+The -saurus part comes from the Greek sauros (σαυρος), meaning "lizard" or "reptile."
+The type specimen was found on Hell Creek in Logan County, Kansas, which is the source of the genus name coined by Samuel Paul Welles, who described the genus in 1943.

-Another more complete specimen - SDSMT 451 was discovered near Iona, South Dakota, also in the US, in 1945.
+Another more complete specimen, SDSMT 451, was discovered near Iona, South Dakota, also in the US, in 1945.
 The specimen was originally described and named Alzadasaurus pembertoni by Welles and Bump (1949) and remained so until it was synonymized with S. snowii by Carpenter.
 Its chest cavity contained about 250 gastroliths, or "stomach stones".
 Although it is mounted at the School of Mines as if its head were looking up and out of the water, such a position would be physically impossible.
+In 2023, Elliott Smith and Robin O'Keefe also assigned this specimen to Styxosaurus but considered it to be indeterminate at the species level.